AlexDs20/Ray_tracing/README.md

 # Ray tracing
 In dev.
 Obviously.

-Example of a rendered sphere and triangle using ray-tracing
+Example of rendered spheres and a pyramid using ray-tracing
 ![](rendered/Image.png)

 # References